mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 A TLD is a controlled name that is part of a domain name (e.g., `.com`, `.org`).

+**TLS:**
+Transport Layer Security -
+The cryptographic security layer that forms the basis of secure transfer for HTTPS connections

 **UI:**
 User Interface -
 A UI is the visual interface that a user interacts with.